 Did you know that habits run 40% of your life?
-These repetitive behaviors determine your general happiness, success and physical fitness.
+These repetitive behaviors determine general happiness, success, and physical fitness.
 When you do certain actions repeatedly your subconscious turns them into habits.
-The more you repeat that behavior, the deeper it ingrains into your brain.
+The more you repeat a behavior or emotion, the deeper it ingrains into your brain.

 Habit forming isn’t easy.
 You’ll have to muster up the courage to force yourself to gain new behaviors.

 Here are 10 habits you should adopt for a fuller, healthier, and happier life.

 Happiness is a choice.
 You have control over your attitude.
 If you allow your mind to run wild, it’ll serve up an infinite loop of crap.
 Negative thoughts mixed with the Law of Attraction can lead to a miserable life.